Eurphus/Eurphus/README.md

 ## 🏂 Hobbies

-When I'm not coding or conquering the business world, you'll find me lifting rocks 🏋️, climbing rocks 🧗 or rocking out on the guitar 🎸.
+When I'm not coding or studying, you'll find me lifting rocks 🏋️, climbing rocks 🧗 or rocking out on the guitar 🎸.

 ## 📫 Get In Touch